5 Consumption and Sales

 To estimate the average yearly growth rate in each customer class, we calculate the cumulative compound average growth rate (CAGR).
 From 2011 to 2019, the coastal region saw an average yearly growth rate of -0.56% for residential sales, -0.63% for commercial sales, and -0.76% for all other sales.
 Figure 5.4 shows these sales in GWh for each year.

-Figure 5.4: Delivered Electricity by Customer Class, Coastal region
+Figure 5.4: Delivered Electricity by Customer Class, Coastal Region

 While customer sales fell overall, customer accounts in the Coastal region increased for all customer classes.
 Figure 5.5 shows the trend in customer accounts by class for the Coastal region.
 The average yearly growth rate in customer accounts was 0.55% for the residential class, 1.43% for the commercial class, and 0.73% for the other class.